Growing up in a southern Baptist church, every Easter there were two hymns you had to sing…or you probably weren’t really Baptist.

 I can hear the arguments from skeptics already, challenging me as laughably unscientific.
 It makes me a little sad, but I know it wouldn’t make any difference if I took them a signed invitation to heaven from Jesus Himself.
 They’d still run as fast and as far from God as they can, because they know someone that awesome would require a response from them.

-It’s just easier for them to keep dodging and weaving.
+It’s just easier to keep dodging and weaving.

 Now in my middle years (that is, if I happen to live to about 103 – fat chance!), I’m rediscovering the wisdom in that little hymn I mentioned upfront.
-After all the philosophical proofs, I believe changed lives inhabited by the risen Christ are the most undeniable evidence He is still quite alive.
+After all the philosophical proofs, I believe changed lives inhabited by the risen Christ are the best evidence He’s alive.

 I’m writing this from a retreat for men in a recovery program.
 I just led 65 of them in worship, and I’ll guarantee you’ve never heard anything like it.
 Men who’ve disappointed parents, destroyed their own marriages and families, broken and humiliated by sin…but singing like heaven’s about to break lose.
 Why?
 Because Jesus has invaded their lives like a river breaking through a dam!
 Their past was washed away in that flood, and new life rises in them like champaign bubbling over.
 They have nothing left, yet they have everything that matters.